-Apply for financing, use free bookkeeping tools, send invoices, and more with a single Lendio account.
+Apply for financing, track your business cashflow, and more with a single lendio account.

 Purpose of this form:This form is to be completed by the authorized representative of the Applicant and submitted to your SBA Participating Lender.
 Submission ofthe requested information is required to make a determination regarding eligibility for financial assistance.
 Failure to submit the informationwould affect that determination.

 If Applicant is refinancing an Economic Injury Disaster Loan (EIDL): Add the outstanding amount of an EIDL made between January 31, 2020and April 3, 2020, less the amount of any "advance" under an EIDL COVID-19 loan, to Loan Request as indicated on the form.